farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 # Licencing

-The Charge SRD is released under Creative Commons Attribution [CC-BY](https://creativecommons.org/licenses/by/4.0/).
+Charge RPG is released under Creative Commons Attribution [CC-BY](https://creativecommons.org/licenses/by/4.0/).

 That means that if you want to make a game using or based by this game, you just need to give us attribution for our work.